Doro-HD/cassandra-exercises/src/cassandra/echo/README.md

 want it to.

 ## Purpose
 This exercise is meant to teach you how to create a basic terminal program that can accept user input.
+Thereby providing a foundation for future terminal programs.

 ## Learning goals
 - Reading from the terminal